-Compare car insurance for Uber drivers
+Compare car insurance for Uber drivers in 2020

 Consider adding full protection for ridesharing above Uber’s provided coverage.